headforwards-spd/headforwards-website/src/pages/design-pages/test-page.md

       got to look for a new competitive advantage in their software.
 And that’s always what we aim to deliver.
     type: blockQuoteComponent
-  - blogHeader: This is a header
+  - title: This is a header
+    articles:
+        - title: This is the title
     type: blogComponent
     title: This is a new blog header
 ---